Ice-and-Rock/DevDash-JuniorDojo/Notes&Learning.md

 ## Current plan
 Overall goals
 - Finish the rendering of the Test component
-    - 1 question st a time
+    - 1 question at a time ✅
-    - reload button
+    - reload button ✅
-    - show score at the end of the test
+    - show score at the end of the test ✅
 - Enclose the test component into a seperate box
     - outside are the buttons for the reload
     - outside is the number of question they are up to